The System Halted

 \[\Delta S \approx (N|Y|)\,10^{-p}\]

-Compare the grid spacing to the size of a typical addend:
+Comparing the grid spacing to the size of a typical addend gives:

 \[\frac{\Delta S}{|Y|} \approx N \cdot 10^{-p} = 10^{\log_{10}N - p}\]

-Multiplying by N shifts magnitudes by $\log_{10}(N)$ decimal digits.
-So as the running sum grows by a factor of N, the rounding grid spacing grows by the same factor.
-Relative to the scale of the things you are adding, you effectively lose about $\log_{10}(N)$ digits.
+That ratio, in the end, is what the textbooks are getting at.
+Multiplying by N shifts magnitudes by $\log_{10}(N)$ decimal digits, which means that as the running sum grows by a factor of N, the rounding grid spacing grows by exactly the same factor.
+Relative to the scale of the things you are still trying to add, you have therefore effectively lost about $\log_{10}(N)$ digits of useful precision.
+Another way to say the same thing is:

 \[\text{useful digits left at the addend scale} \approx p - \log_{10}N\]